scipy-conference/scipy_proceedings/papers/David_Sanders/David_Sanders.rst

-Suppose that we now wish to do a scientific computation in which we have an initial condition :math:`x_0 = 0.1` and feed it into an algorithm.
+Suppose that we now apply an algorithm starting with an initial condition :math:`x_0 = 0.1`.
-The result will be erroneous, since the actual initial condition used differs slightly from the desired value.
+The result will be erroneous, since the initial condition used differs slightly from the desired value.
 In chaotic systems, for example, such a tiny initial deviation may be quickly magnified and destroy all precision in the computation.
-Although there are methods to estimate the resulting errors [High96]_, there is no guarantee the the true result is captured.
+Although there are methods to estimate the resulting errors [High96]_, there is no guarantee that the true result is captured.
+Another example is certain ill-conditioned matrix computations, where small changes to the matrix lead to unexpectedly large changes in the result.

 Interval arithmetic
 ===================

+Interval arithmetic is one solution for these difficulties.
-A solution to this difficulty, developed over the last 50 years but still relatively unknown in the wider scientfic community, is *interval arithmetic*: all quantities in a computation are treated as closed intervals of the form :math:`[a, b]`, and if the initial data are contained within the initial intervals, then the result of the calculation is *guaranteed* to contain the correct result.
+In this method, developed over the last 50 years but still relatively unknown in the wider scientfic community, all quantities in a computation are treated as closed intervals of the form :math:`[a, b]`.
+If the initial data are contained within the initial intervals, then the result of the calculation is *guaranteed* to contain the true result.
 To accomplish this, the intervals are propagated throughout the calculation, based on the following ideas: